Azure-Samples/iot-edge-complementary-code/csharp/cloud/README.md

 The top level [README.md](../../README.md) in this repository provides an overview of the Complementary Code sample, including an architecture diagram, along with prerequisites for building and running the sample code.

-After installing prerequisites, make sure to follow the instructions in the [EdgeDevelopment.md](../../EdgeDevelopment.md) to configure your development environment for building the samples.

 This workspace contains 2 folders:

-1. cloud- This folder contains an Azure Functions App project  as shown in the architecture diagram.
-This Azure function project serves as the Cloud complement to the IoT Edge compression module code.
+1. cloud- This folder contains an Azure Functions project as shown in the architecture diagram.
+This Azure Function App project serves as the Cloud complement to the IoT Edge compression module code.
 It demonstrates decompressing a compressed message which is sent from the IoT Edge module through Edge Hub and writing the decompressed message to Azure Blob Storage.

-2. shared - This folder contains two .NET library projects - *Compression* and *CompressionTests*.  *Compression* is the compression library code used by both the Azure Fiunctions App project in this workspace and the Azure IoT Edge solution in the *edge* workspace.
-The *Compression* library uses the *GZipStream* compression class, included in the .NET Core Framework. *CompressionTests* is an xUnit.net unit test application.
+2. shared - This folder contains two .NET library projects which are use in both the *edge* and *cloud* workspaces - *Compression* and *CompressionTests*.

+   *Compression* is a .NET Standard library project, used in both the Azure IoT Edge solution in the *edge* workspace and the Azure Functions App project in *cloud* workspace.
+The *Compression* library itself is very simple and is intended for demonstration of the Complementary Code pattern.
+It leverages the *GZipStream* compression class, included in the .NET Core Framework.

+   *CompressionTests* is a .NET Core *xUnit.net* unit test project.
+The *Unit Testing Complementary Code* section of this document describes how to incorporate unit tests into the Azure Functions App local development loop and build process.

-# Sharing code in C#/.NET Core Azure IoT Edge Modules
+# Sharing Complementary Code in C#/.NET

 The method for sharing code between an Azure IoT Edge module and an Azure Function varies according to the code platform and associated options for publishing and importing code.

 .NET projects can leverage external code via direct references to another project or via references to downloaded NuGet packages.
-The *CompressionFnc* Azure Funtions App project uses a direct project reference to leverage code in the *Compression* library project, located in the *shared/Compression* folder.
+The *CompressionFnc* Azure Functions App project uses a direct project reference to leverage code in the *Compression* library project, located in the *shared/Compression* folder.
 Below is the line from the *CompressionFnc.csproj* which references the *Compression.csproj*:

 ```xml
   <ItemGroup>